Expert Tips: What Type of Screws to Use for Plywood?

 Drywall screws are essential in attaching drywall sheets to studs during interior wall installation, repairing or patching damaged drywall in residential and commercial buildings.

-Factors to choose the Screws
+Factors to Choose the Screws

 • Ensure the screws are long enough to penetrate the plywood without protruding excessively.